Hey, I'm Vicky Cheng

 Some photos from my gap year

 As a third-culture kid born in Saudi Arabia and raised across five continents, I’ve spent my life navigating different cultures and perspectives.
-That experience taught me to adapt, listen deeply, and seek out authentic connections - lessons that now shape how I approach both design and life.
+Those experience taught me to adapt, listen deeply, and seek out authentic connections - lessons that now shape how I approach both design and life.

 In 2024 summer, I took a gap year to reconnect with extended family in Taiwan and challenge myself in new ways.
-I moved to Madrid, Spain, a city I’d never been to and where I didn’t know anyone, to study Spanish, cooking and travelling (of course).
+I moved to Madrid, Spain, a city I’d never been to and where I didn’t know anyone, to study Spanish, cooking, and travelling (of course).
 Immersing myself in a new environment reminded me how much growth comes from stepping into the unfamiliar.

 During that time, I also reflected on how language shapes the way we see the world.
-Having learned Spanish, English, and Mandarin, I began to notice how each carries its own rhythm, logic, and way of expressing emotion and intent.
+Having learned Mandarin, English, and now Spanish, I began to notice how each carries its own rhythm, logic, and way of expressing emotion and intent.
 Those differences revealed how deeply culture influences communication and mental models.
 That experience taught me that design, much like language, is another form of communication - one that can bridge cultures, help see beyond interfaces and into the ways people interpret meaning and connection, and make complex ideas universally understood.
-This is a lesson that continues to influence me on how to approach design for diverse set of users.
+This is a lesson that continues to influence me on how to approach design for a diverse set of users.

 “Living in Beta is to put yourself out there as you are today.” - Bay McLaughlin

-The idea of Living in Beta(-testing) has always resonated with me - not just as a catchy phrase (though I shamelessly have it as my IG bio), but as a way of life.
+The idea of Living in Beta(-testing) has always resonated with me - not just as a catchy phrase (though I shamelessly have it as my IG bio), but as a way of approaching life.
 I’ve learned that growth doesn’t happen in the polished moments; it happens in the process, in the 1% improvements that build up over time.
 For me, being “in beta” means embracing the unfinished parts, showing up with curiosity, and being open to learning before I’m ready.
-Ultimately accepting that being imperfect is actually not so bad.
+Ultimately, accepting that being imperfect is actually not so bad.

 Herbert Simon’s concept of bounded rationality has deeply shaped how I think: we never and will never have all the information, and that’s okay.
-Instead of waiting for perfect knowledge, I focus on making the best decision with what I know today, learning, and iterating forward.
+Instead of waiting for perfect knowledge, I focus on making the best-informed decision with what I know today, learning, and iterating forward.

-Where I get my design inspiration
+Where I get my design inspirations

 “Design is the method of putting form and content together.
 Design can be art.
 Design can be aesthetics.
 Design is so simple — that’s why it’s so complicated.” - Paul Rand